-The Joly Joy Floor Lamp is highly adjustable and versatile, ideal for all kinds of spaces and activities.
-Its slender stature means it can fit in even the tightest corners, and its 360-degree adjustable neck allows you to direct light wherever you need it most.
-With five brightness levels and four color modes, you can set any mood and accomplish any task with ease — mood lighting for a quiet dinner?
+The Joly Joy Floor Lamp is ideal for any type of space or activity with its adjustable and versatile design.
+Its slender stature means that it can fit in even the tightest corners, and its 360-degree adjustable neck allows you to direct light where it's needed most.
+With five brightness levels and four color modes to choose from, you can set any mood and accomplish any task with ease.
+Mood lighting for a quiet dinner?
 Check.
 Bright, crisp light for an intricate art project?
 No problem.
-Adjustments can be made via a touchpad on the top or with a remote.
+Adjustments can be made via the built-in touchpad or with the included remote.
 The remote even offers six pre-programmed settings for work, tasks, leisure, nursing, reading, and recreating.
 It's no wonder this do-everything lamp ended up being our overall favorite.

-The Joly Joy wasn't our favorite right out of the box.
+The Joly Joy wasn't our favorite model right out of the box.
 If you're looking for something beautiful or decorative to complete a thoughtfully designed space, this likely isn't ideal.
-It's got a minimal and rather utilitarian look and certainly isn't a showpiece or conversation-starter.
-That said, its sleek look can blend in almost anywhere and the versatility it offers is fun and incredibly useful.
-If you like having lots of mood and lighting options and want a do-it-all lamp you can control from across the room, this is a seriously great choice.
+It has a minimal and rather utilitarian look and certainly isn't a showpiece or conversation-starter.
+That being said, its sleek look can blend in almost anywhere, and its versatility is fun and incredibly useful.
+If you like having lots of lighting options and want a do-it-all lamp you can control from across the room, this is a seriously great choice.

-Style is a tricky thing.
-Obviously, it's important, especially for home decor items, but it's also highly subjective.
-We polled our entire staff as well as a select group of our friends, asking them to rate all our tested lamps in order of most-to-least attractive.
-The results were all over the board but, when averaged, the Stone & Beam Deco lamp came away as the clear winner.
-This is a simple piece with just one setting, but the clean lines and fresh aesthetics can't be denied.
+Style can be a tricky thing.
+It's obviously an important element to consider, especially for home decor items, but it's also highly subjective.
+We polled our entire staff as well as a select group of our friends, asking them to rate all of our tested lamps in order of most-to-least attractive.
+The results were all over the board, but when averaged, the Stone & Beam Deco lamp came away as the clear winner.
+This is a simple piece with just one light setting, but the clean lines and fresh aesthetics can't be denied.
 If you want a quiet statement piece that's sure to bring an element of class and style to your house, this is our current favorite.

 What the Stone & Beam is not is overly cheap — in price or in craftsmanship.
 To a certain extent, you really do get what you pay for.
 In our opinion, the higher quality materials and design of this lamp make it worth its higher price point.
 Just keep in mind that it's not highly versatile — it can't use a 3-way bulb and the base is wide enough that it won't fit sneakily behind a chair or couch.
 But if you want something fresh and lovely that you won't want to hide behind a piece of furniture, this is one to place on your shortlist.

 The Simple Designs Mother-Daughter lamp is, as the name implies, simple and straightforward.
 It's probably not going to be a conversation starter in your home, but if you want something versatile with excellent light quality, it's a great choice at an approachable price.
 The lower lamp adjusts easily for activities like reading, and the upper one has three settings and brings a lot of light to almost any size room.
-Multiple members of our team commented on the impressive light quality of the Mother-Daughter, noting that it could really transform the look and feel of an otherwise drab room.
+Multiple members of our team commented on the impressive light quality of the Mother-Daughter, noting its ability to brighten and transform the look and feel of an otherwise drab room.

-Aesthetically this lamp looks rather juvenile, like something you'd have in a college dorm room or your very first apartment.
-The lampshades are plastic which adds to the "budget" look, and it's not particularly stable, especially on carpet.
-However, if these things don't concern you as much as price point and quality of light, then this might be a good fit.
-It's decently good-looking and brings a really homey and cozy feel to a reading nook or couch.
+Aesthetically, this lamp looks somewhat juvenile, like something one might have in a college dorm room or their very first apartment.
+The lampshades are plastic, which adds to the "budget" look, and it's not particularly stable, especially on carpet.
+However, if these things don't concern you as much as good light quality and a sensible price point, then this might be a good fit.
+It's reasonably good-looking and brings a nice homey and cozy feel to a reading nook or couch.

 The Miroco LED is an affordable and highly useful lamp.
-It's quite similar to the Joly Joy, our Editors' Choice, but with one less brightness setting and no remote control.
-It is, however, quite a bit cheaper, so if you're eyeing that lamp but want to spend less, this is a great choice.
-The neck is super adjustable and there's a built-in memory function; whatever brightness and color mode it's set on when you turn it off it will return to the next time you turn it on.
+It's quite similar to the Joly Joy, but with one less brightness setting and no remote control.
+It is, however, quite a bit cheaper, so if you're eyeing the Joly Joy lamp but want to spend a bit less, this would be a great choice.
+The neck is highly adjustable and there's a built-in memory function; the last brightness and color settings used when it is turned off will automatically return the next time it's turned on.

-The style of this lamp won't appeal to some people and the height is rather unfortunate — we wish it was a little taller so it could be used more easily at a high counter or workbench.
-The power button is also very bright, even when the lamp is off, so this may not be the best for your bedroom.
+This lamp's style may not appeal to everyone, and its height is rather unfortunate — we wish it were a little taller so it could be used more easily at a high counter or workbench.
+The power button is also very bright, even when the lamp is off, so it may not be the best option for a bedroom.
 However, the bendable neck and customizable settings make it a top choice for task-oriented individuals.
-If leisure time for you involves knitting, reading, sewing, drawing, puzzling, or crafting this is a helpful light that you will likely find very useful and accommodating.
+If your leisure time involves knitting, reading, sewing, drawing, puzzling, or crafting, this is a helpful light that you will likely find very useful and accommodating.

 The Brightech Carter Mid Century Modern is a lamp that, in the right setting, can be a subtle statement piece.
-It's distinguished look is simplistic but classy with elegant lines that reference another time.
-For the price, this is a well-made lamp with tall stature and clean lines that borders on posh.
-It comes with a 60-watt LED bulb that creates a soft and warm feeling as it shines through the neutrally-colored linen lampshade.
+It's distinguished look is simplistic yet classy, with elegant lines that reference another time.
+This is a well-made lamp with a tall stature and clean lines that comes in at a reasonable price.
+It includes a 60-watt LED bulb that creates a soft and warm feeling as it shines through the neutrally-colored linen lampshade.

-If you're someone that loves things that can serve more than one purpose, look no further than the Brightech Maxwell LED Shelf Lamp.
-Shelves lead up to a soft calming light that, while not bright enough to illuminate a whole room, creates a lovely and cozy glow.
-The shelves are big enough to stack books if you need to use the space practically, or they look excellent with small plants or books.
-If you're looking for something both useful and unique to add to your space, this is a lamp to consider.
+If you're someone who appreciates multi-functional products, then look no further than the Brightech Maxwell LED Shelf Lamp.
+A series of shelves lead up to a soft calming light that, while not bright enough to illuminate an entire room, creates a lovely and cozy glow.
+The shelves are big enough to stack books if you need to use the space for practical storage, or they look great with small plants or decorations.
+If you're looking for something both useful and unique to add to your space, this is a great lamp to consider.

-We wanted to love this piece and, while we did enjoy our time with it, we can't let the cheap craftsmanship go undocumented.
-For the price, we had really hoped for something better than cheap-feeling particleboard and an unsightly cord that runs down the side through retainer clips that will break if you aren't very careful.
-Also, keep in mind that this isn't a bright get-things-done kind of light — this is an accent piece that will create a mood and accent your decor.
-That said, this is still a fun lamp at an okay price and we think that you can get a lot of use out of it, despite the unimpressive materials.
+We wanted to love this piece, and while we did enjoy our time with it, we can't let the lower-quality craftsmanship go undocumented.
+For the price, we were hoping for something better than the cheap-feeling particleboard and the unsightly cord that runs down the side through easily breakable retainer clips.
+Also, keep in mind that this is more of an accent piece with mood lighting, and doesn't provide a bright, get-things-done kind of light for hobbies or detail-oriented tasks.
+However, this is still a fun lamp at a decent price and we think that you can get a lot of use out of it, despite the unimpressive materials.

-If you want to light a large area with only one lamp, the Brightech Sky LED Torchiere is a great option.
+If you want to illuminate a large area with only one lamp, the Brightech Sky LED Torchiere is a great option.
 It has three settings, the brightest of which is equivalent to a 200-watt incandescent bulb.
-The lamp head pivots and tilts so that you can direct the light wherever suits you best (though it can't be directed down), and cycling through the settings is as easy as tapping a touchpad on the center pole.
-The Torchiere isn't much to look at, but it's decent — slim enough to be useful in a lot of locations and available in many different finishes.
+The lamp head pivots and tilts so that you can direct the light wherever it suits you (though it can't be directed down), and cycling through the settings is as easy as tapping a touchpad on the center pole.
+The Torchiere isn't much to look at, but it's slim enough to be useful in a lot of locations and available in several different finishes.

 There's one caveat to this lamp being able to light up a large area.
-If your ceilings are solid and flat, providing a good area for light to bounce off of, then this lamp can illuminate a decently large room impressively.
-If, on the other hand, your ceiling is overly high or constructed with exposed beams, the light will get absorbed.
-It will still provide decent light, but likely not enough for a whole room, especially for things like reading or sewing.
+If your ceilings are solid and flat, providing a good surface for light to bounce off, then this lamp can illuminate a reasonably large room pretty well.
+If, on the other hand, you have high ceilings with exposed beams or other nooks and crannies, then the light can easily get absorbed.
+It will still provide effective light, but likely not enough for an entire room, especially for activities like reading or sewing.

 When polling our staff and friends regarding aesthetics, the Elegant Designs Lamp with Scalloped Glass Shades was a contentious subject.
-Some people love it, some hate it with a fiery passion.
-It's got the kind of styling that will either work for your decor impeccably or be cringe-worthy.
+Some people love it while some seem to hate it with a fiery passion.
+It has the kind of styling that will either suit your decor impeccably or be cringe-worthy.
 If you do like the look, then you'll be pleased with the hefty weight and decent craftsmanship of this piece.
 The settings allow you to have the two reading lamps on, the top lamp on, or all three, and the light it produces is warm and inviting.

-Looks aside, we did have a few complaints with this light.
+Looks aside, we do have a few complaints with this light.
 The lower reading lamps can only be turned on together, not individually, and their bendable necks are short and ill-crafted.
-They only adjust a little bit and didn't like to stay where we put them.
-Also, the top lamp is nice but we wish it took a three-way bulb for more overall versatility.
-This piece is also the heaviest of the lamps we tested, so keep that in mind for assembly.
-Overall this is a unique and artsy light that, for the right person, will be a nice addition to the home.
+They only adjust a little bit and didn't like to stay in place where we put them.
+Also, the top lamp is nice, but we wish it accommodated a three-way bulb for better overall versatility.
+This piece is also the heaviest of the lamps we tested, so keep that in mind for assembly and transport.
+Overall, this is a unique and artsy light that will be a nice addition to the home for the right person.

 Why You Should Trust Us

-We researched a lot of lamps and investigated a ton of online user reviews before deciding on the eight highlighted here.
-We then purchased all of them at full retail price (a tenet of the GearLab ethos) and tested them rigorously and head-to-head.
+We researched a lot of lamps and then purchased all of them and tested them rigorously and head-to-head.
 Each lamp was scored based on aesthetics, light quality, stability, craftsmanship, ease of use, and versatility.
-To score aesthetics we polled our entire staff and a group of impartial friends and then averaged their results.
-While style is very subjective, this poll showed us clear trends in what people like and dislike.
+To score aesthetics, we polled our entire staff and a group of impartial friends and then averaged their results.
+While style is very subjective, this poll showed us clear trends in what people seem to like and dislike.
 From there we set up every lamp in multiple spaces and at all times of the day and night.
 We read, crafted, and played games under each light to see which are best for tasks and which are better suited to ambient mood lightning.
 We took extensive notes while unpacking and assembling each lamp, paying attention to how smooth this process was, the quality of the materials, and the stability of the overall product when put together.
 Read on to learn more about each of these testing metrics and which models fared the best in a particular category.

 Analysis and Test Results